Working with Camera / 3ds Max

 - Enable the pointer lock feature to capture the mouse pointer upon app start.
 The user should click somewhere on the screen to lock up the cursor and move in 3D space without the need to click/drag with the mouse buttons.

-For usage example, check out the Firstperson Camera demo (also available in the Asset Store).
+For usage example, check out the Firstperson Camera demo (source files available in the Asset Store).

 Fit to Camera Edge